Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Communication Techniques for XGDAI

-One domain where AIs are highly in demand is in e-health for applications such as AI-assisted medical diagnosis or caretaker robots.
+One domain where AIs are highly in demand is e-health for applications such as AI-assisted medical diagnosis caretaker robots.
 Visualization methods such as CAM \cite{ng2018classification} highlight regions of interest that are relevant to the diagnosis.
-Numerical methods such as attention weights \cite{lipton2015learning} \cite{choi2016retain} \cite{sha2017interpretable} are used for fine-tuning diagnosis algorithms to minimize misdiagnoses.

-In scenarios where AIs are used for training scenarios, XGDAI is helpful for diagnosing the how and why the agent makes a particular decision during field exercises.
+Numerical methods such as attention weights \cite{lipton2015learning, choi2016retain, sha2017interpretable} are used for fine-tuning diagnosis algorithms to minimize misdiagnoses.
+In scenarios where AIs are used for training scenarios, XGDAI helps to diagnose the how and why the agent makes a particular decision during field exercises.
 Logged recordings of the agents' actions and their rationales \cite{harbers2010design} \cite{van2004explainable} can then be parsed to identify and correct any behavior that may produce undesirable outcomes.